 This condition remains undiagnosed until a woman suffers from pregnancy complications like a history of infertility, repeated miscarriages, or premature delivery.

-There are some tests that may also detect the problem and facilitate timely treatment:
+There are some tests that can help detect the condition and facilitate timely treatment:

-- Infertility and/or regular pelvic tests: Unicornuate uterus maybe suspected during these tests.
+- Infertility and/or Regular Pelvic Tests: Unicornuate uterus may be suspected with the help of these tests.
 Detection is usually rare in these tests.

 - Hysteroscopy: This is a process in which a miniature telescope is inserted via the cervix to view the uterus for diagnosis or treatment of certain conditions.
 This can also detect a unicornuate uterus.